-- 1001.
-First aid fire appliances are essentially first aid devices provided close at hand for immediate use when needed. - 1002.
-It should be understood that they are designed to cope with fires in their incipiency and are considered necessary even though the property is equipped with automatic sprinklers or standpipe and hose. - 1003.
-Various types of first aid fire appliances are described herein.
+- 103. Various types of fire extinguishers are described herein.
 Each type is of value, but all are not equally effective upon various kinds of fires.
-On this account consideration should be given to the class of fire which may occur on account of the nature of the processes in or contents of a building. - 1004.
-The requirements given herein are, in general, minimum and the inspection department having jurisdiction should be consulted in all cases.
+On this account consideration should be given to the class of fire which may occur on account of the nature of the processes in or contents of a building. - 104.
+The requirements given herein are, in general, minimum and the authority having jurisdiction should be consulted in all cases.
+It should be understood that portable fire extinguishers are designed to cope with fires in their incipiency and are considered necessary even though the property is equipped with automatic sprinklers or standpipe and hose. - 105.

-- 1005.
 While the methods of operation of the various types of appliances are generally apparent from their very nature, and are indicated prominently on each extinguisher, it is important to give instructions to employees and to occupants of the property in order that, through familiarity, they may more intelligently and more confidently handle appliances during the excitement of a fire and thus accomplish the maximum of fire extinguishment in the minimum of time.
-These instructions should be supplemented by yearly or more frequent demonstrations. - 1006.
-It is extremely important that the instructions regarding maintenance be carefully followed so that the first aid fire appliances will be always fully charged; in their designated places at all times; and in a condition which will permit efficient operation at any moment without delay. - 1007.
-In location where appliances are likely to be obscured by piles of stock, lumber, etc., or in large rooms, means should be provided to indicate conspicuously the location of the appliances. - 1008.
+These instructions should be supplemented by yearly or more frequent demonstrations. - 106.
+It is extremely important that the instructions regarding maintenance be carefully followed so that the fire extinguishers will be always fully charged; in their designated places at all times; and in a condition which will permit efficient operation at any moment without delay. - 107.
+In location where extinguishers are likely to be obscured by piles of stock, lumber, etc., or in large rooms, means should be provided to indicate conspicuously the location of the extinguishers. - 108.
 In many industries temporary hazards occur from time to time.
 A good practice is to maintain a few portable stands or racks consisting of a horizontal bar on uprights with feet.
-Locate these stands as necessary and hang on them such fire appliances as are suited to the "Special Hazard" to be protected.
+Locate these stands as necessary and hang on them such fire extinguishers as are suited to the "Special Hazard" to be protected.